 Attorneys with Over 100 Years Combined Experience Representing Boston Families in Wrongful Death CasesThe lawyers at Breakstone, White & Gluck, P.C. represent individuals and their families throughout Massachusetts who have suffered the loss of a loved relative due to wrongful death.
 Wrongful death causes emotional and financial hardship for family members.
 Sometimes the wrongful death will be preceded by a period of pain and suffering, which can also be compensable.

 At Breakstone, White & Gluck, P.C. of Boston, we understand that when an accident happens, lives are forever changed.
 The emotional damage can be severe, and the economic losses are often devastating.
-Wrongful death can be caused by car accidents, defective products, construction site accidents, medical malpractice or other negligent, careless, or reckless conduct.
+Wrongful death can be caused by car accidents, defective products, construction site accidents, medical malpractice, nursing home negligence or other negligent, careless, or reckless conduct.
 When gross negligence or reckless conduct is involved, one may also be able to obtain punitive damages.
 Our wrongful death attorneys provide effective, aggressive investigation and representation in wrongful death cases.

 Massachusetts Laws Regarding Wrongful Death